yiisoft/yii2/docs/guide/structure-controllers.md

 }
 ```

-Action IDs for inline actions must contain lower-case alphanumeric characters and dashes only.
-And the names
+### Action IDs <a name="action-ids"></a>

+An action is often designed to perform a particular manipulation about a resource.
+For this reason,
+action IDs are usually verbs, such as `view`, `update`, etc.

+By default, action IDs should contain these characters only: English letters in lower case, digits,
+underscores and dashes.
+The dashes in an actionID are used to separate words.
+For example,
+`view`, `update2`, `comment-post` are all valid action IDs, while `view?`, `Update` are not.

+You can create actions in two ways: inline actions and standalone actions.
+An inline action is
+defined as a method in the controller class, while a standalone action is a class extending
+[[yii\base\Action]] or its child class.
+Inline actions take less effort to create and are often preferred
+if you have no intention to reuse these actions.
+Standalone actions, on the other hand, are mainly
+created to be used in different controllers or be redistributed as [extensions](structure-extensions.md).

+### Inline Actions <a name="inline-actions"></a>

+Inline actions refer to the actions that are defined in terms of action methods as we just described.

-of the `action*` methods are derived from action IDs according to the following criteria:
+The names of the action methods are derived from action IDs according to the following criteria:

 * Turn the first letter in each word of the action ID into upper case;
 * Remove dashes;
 * Prepend the prefix `action`.

-For example, `index` becomes `actionIndex`, and `hello-world` becomes `actionHelloWorld`, as shown in the
+For example, `index` becomes `actionIndex`, and `hello-world` becomes `actionHelloWorld`.
-above example.

-> Note: The names of `action*` methods are *case-sensitive*.
+> Note: The names of the action methods are *case-sensitive*.
 If you have a method named `ActionIndex`,
-  it will not be considered as an `action*` method, and as a result, the request for the `index` action
+  it will not be considered as an action method, and as a result, the request for the `index` action
   will result in an exception.
-Also note that `action*` methods must be public.
+Also note that action methods must be public.
 A private or protected
-  `action*` method does NOT define an inline action.
+  method does NOT define an inline action.

-The return value of an `action*` method can be either a [response](runtime-responses.md) object or
-the data to be populated into a [response](runtime-responses.md).
-In particular, for Web applications,
-the data will be assigned to [[yii\web\Response::data]], while for console applications, the data
-will be assigned to [[yii\console\Response::exitStatus]].
-In the example above, each action returns
-a string which will be assigned to [[yii\web\Response::data]] and further displayed to end users.

-Inline actions are preferred in most cases because they take little effort to create.
-However, if an action
+Inline actions are the most commonly defined actions because they take little effort to create.
+However,
+if you plan to reuse the same action in different places, or if you want to redistribute an action,
-can be reused in another controller or application, you may consider defining it as a standalone action.
+you should consider defining it as a *standalone action*.

-### Standalone Actions
+### Standalone Actions <a name="standalone-actions"></a>

 Standalone actions are defined in terms of action classes extending [[yii\base\Action]] or its child classes.
-For example, in the Yii releases, there are [[yii\web\ViewAction]] a nd [[yii\web\ErrorAction]], both of which
+For example, in the Yii releases, there are [[yii\web\ViewAction]] and [[yii\web\ErrorAction]], both of which
 are standalone actions.

-To use a standalone action, you should override the [[yii\base\Controller::actions()]] method in your
+To use a standalone action, you should declare it in the *action map* by overriding the
-controller classes like the following:
+[[yii\base\Controller::actions()]] method in your controller classes like the following:

 ```php
 public function actions()